karaokemugen/karaokemugen-app/CONTRIBUTING.md

 - `master` should be used when fixing bugs in the currently running version of Karaoke Mugen.
 Your fix will be included in the next "bugfix" release.
 - `next` should be used when adding new features or fixing non-urgent bugs.

-`master` is regularly merged within `next` when we make bugfixes on it. `next` is merged back on `master` only when doing major release versions.
+Bugfixes should happen on `next` first, unless it only affects `master` versions. `master` is regularly merged within `next` when we make bugfixes on it. `next` is merged back on `master` only when doing major release versions.

-So if you want to work  on a new feature for example, create a branch from `next`.
+So if you want to work  on a new feature for example, create a branch or merge request from `next`.

 ## Coding